-Market position (the company is included in the Ranking "Expert 400" from RAEX (Moscow) (open source3) and the company is included in the list of "Strategic Russia enterprises 4")
+Market position (the company is included in the Ranking "Expert 400" from RAEX (Moscow) (open source) and the company is included in the list of "Strategic Russia enterprises ")

 External stress-factor (external support factor) is a factor which is not directly connected with the financial condition of the company, but it is able to have a significant negative (positive) impact on the level of the company's creditworthiness.
 In case of identifying a moderate external stress-factor (external support factor) the rating score can be reduced (increased) by half of a rating level (10 points).
-In case of an external strong stress-factor (external support factor) the rating score can be reduced (increased) by one rating level (20 points).
+In case of an external strong stress-factor (external support factor) the rating level (20 points).
 The following internal stress- and support factors are used for rating score adjustments: